-High-quality swim diapers will help with your baby’s comfort as they won’t become completely saturated when swimming as a normal diaper would.
-They’ll also ease mom and dad’s clean-up duties later on.
+High-quality swim diapers will help your baby stay comfortable as they don’t become completely saturated in the water, like regular diapers.
+They’ll also ease the cleanup duties later on.
 Who doesn’t love less mess?

-Of course, splashing around in the water is always fun, but don’t forget it’s paramount to make sure your baby is safe.
-Proper flotation devices, for example, armbands and floaty rings, are ideal to put your mind at ease.
+Splashing around in the water is always fun, but don’t forget it’s paramount to make sure your baby is safe.
+Use proper flotation devices, armbands, or floaty rings to set your mind at ease.

-Your baby’s skin is delicate and sensitive, so it’s important to protect it from the harsh rays of the sun.
-One great way of doing this is to take a small umbrella with you to prop over them while relaxing on the sand or poolside.
-You should also bring your baby’s sun hat along, preferably one with a back flap, to cover that little neck.
+Your baby’s skin is delicate and sensitive, so protecting it from the sun’s harsh rays is vital.
+One great way to do this is to take a small umbrella with you to prop over your child while relaxing on the sand or at the poolside.
+You should also bring your baby’s sun hat along — preferably one with a back flap to cover their little neck.

-Sun lotion is an essential item and should ideally be applied every two hours, and always after being in the water.
-Be warned, though, that there are some lotions which experts praise, and others they urge you to avoid (source).
-Some of the best things to look for are:
+Sun lotion is an essential item and should ideally be applied every two hours and always after being in the water.
+However, there are some lotions experts praise and others they urge you to avoid (1).
+These are some of the best things to look for: